-Overtaking during the lap is permitted only if a car is delayed when leaving the red flag line and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-In this case, drivers may only overtake to re-establish the order before the race was suspended.

-Any driver who is delayed leaving the red flag line may not overtake another moving car if he was stationary after the remainder of the cars had crossed the Line, and must form up at the back of the line of cars behind the safety car.
-If more than one driver is affected, they must form up at the back of the field in the order they left the grid.

-Either of the penalties under Article 54a) or b) will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the lap.

-During this lap Articles 149 j), k) l) and m) will apply.

-If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.
+- (including any cars which were waved off at the one minute signal) the pit exit light will be turned green, any car in the pit lane may then enter the track and join the line of cars behind the safety car. - Overtaking during the lap is permitted only if a car is delayed when leaving the red flag line and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
+In this case, drivers may only overtake to re-establish the order before the race was suspended. - Any driver who is delayed leaving the red flag line may not overtake another moving car if he was stationary after the remainder of the cars had crossed the Line, and must form up at the back of the line of cars behind the safety car.
+If more than one driver is affected, they must form up at the back of the field in the order they left the grid. - 167) Either of the penalties under Article 54a) or b) will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the lap. - During this lap Articles 155 m), n) o) and p) will apply. - 168) If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.